10 Methods to Combat Writer’s Block

 6. Read

-Most of the time if you are a writer, you are also a reader.
-Sometimes taking a break from your own writing to read someone else’s can recalibrate your brain back into a productive creative mode.
-An important note when using this method is that you most likely don’t want to read a novel.
-Novels keep us occupied for extended periods of time, and often linger long after the story has finished.
-This can distract you from your own writing rather than help you work through it.
-Instead, try picking up a packet of poetry, a journal of short stories, or even a magazine.
-Giving your brain a break while still being in writing mode can help you find inspiration and dig out the Writer’s Block hole.
+If you are a writer, chances are good that you are also a reader.
+Sometimes taking a break from your own writing to read someone else’s recalibrates your brain to creative mode.
+An important note: when using this method, you might not want to read a novel.
+Novels keep readers occupied for extended periods of time and often linger long after closing the cover—a potential distraction from your own writing rather than a solution to your stalemate.
+Instead, try picking up poetry, a short story anthology, or even a magazine.
+Reading may be the shovel you need to dig your way out of the writer’s block hole.